ChadiEch/ambassador-tracking-backend/src/instagram-webhook/README.md

 ## Setting up Webhooks

 1. **Subscribe to Webhook Events**
-   Run the setup script to subscribe to mentions and tags:
+   Run the setup script to subscribe to mentions and comments:
    ```bash
    npm run setup-webhooks
    ```